 Blending Fiber And Weight Loss: So what about fiber?
 There is technically the same amount of fiber in a whole apple and a blended apple.
 Of course, the blended apple is broken down more thoroughly before you eat it than a whole apple.
 But does this make the blended apple less healthy and therefore sabotaging to weight loss?

 That has not been my experience.
 As I mentioned above, green smoothies were instrumental to my 40 pound weight loss.
 They have helped thousands of people lose weight.
-I’ve heard tremendous things from people who have purchased my Green Smoothie Weight Loss program.
+I’ve received tremendous testimonials from people who have used my RESET 28 program for energy and weight loss.
+The average amount of weight lost during the 28-day meal plan is about 10 pounds.
 Green smoothies are part of my whole foods diet, so I’m not at all concerned about any fiber breakdown in a smoothie.

 I will also repeat that I do not ever advocate a smoothie-only diet.
 Primarily, I use green smoothies to get greens into my diet.
 Green smoothies are the only way I can eat the amount of kale, dandelion and other bitter and healthy greens that I do every day.
 But green smoothies should not be the only thing you eat to lose weight or detox.